18F/micropurchase/docs/deployment.md

 ### Automated Deployment

-Pull requests merged into the `develo` branch will automatically be deployed to [staging](https://micropurchase-staging.18f.gov).
+Pull requests merged into the `develop` branch will automatically be deployed to [staging](https://micropurchase-staging.18f.gov).

 Pull requests merged into the `master` branch will be automatically deployed to